andyguwc/airflow-resources/aws-notes/5-deploy/cloud_formation/cloud_formation.md

 domain name, customer ID, and database password.

 Resources—A resource is the smallest block you can describe.
 Examples are a virtual machine, a load balancer, or an Elastic IP address.
+- Resources' dependencies are prioritized
+- Represented as a DAG

 Outputs—An output is comparable to a parameter, but the other way around.
 An output returns something from your template, such as the public name of an EC2 instance.